The “fastest growing sport” for seniors debuted this Friday, March 20th, 2015 at ACC Campus. Organized by volunteers at ACC Senior Services

 On February 9th, 2015, we made a presentation to the Program Board using this presentation:

 Many on the board were ecstatic with our presentation and voted to go forward with the proposed court conversion.

 The USAPA Grant program provides funds to subsidize training programs for school students, local residents, organizations or individuals who are novices to pickleball and do not belong to a pickleball club or other organized group.

 I was able to secure a $250 grant from the USAPA in order to offset my cost for 3 nets, demonstration paddles, balls and additional materials required to mark court lines.
 Jeannie Fong and I donated an additional net system at a cost of $150 and ACC contributed $160 for the painting of the court lines.

 On March 3rd, 2015, Khonnie Lattasima, ACC Volunteer Manager sent out an Email request for all volunteers who wanted to help paint line.

 Subject: Volunteers needed this Friday to help prepare Pickleball court

 ACC has a new fitness club: Pickleball!

 We debuted our first drop-in Pickleball on April 15th, 2015.
 The drop-in schedule will be every Wednesday, 9:30 am to 12:30 pm.
 Additional dates will be added depending on the demand.
-Currently ACC is not open during the weekend, so drop-in dates and time would have to scheduled during normal facilities hours.
+Currently, ACC is not open during the weekend, so drop-in dates and time would have to schedule during normal facilities hours.

 If you are interested in starting a Pickleball campaign in Sacramento, please contact me: